When I pull up to a double line up of cars extending out to the street and beyond, I can’t help but ask myself, why is In-n-Out Burger so successful?

 While their menu famously consists of only 15 items, their focus is on delivering the best possible versions of each of these options.

 In-N-Out aren’t driven solely by profit.
 Their goals don’t revolve around making money for themselves or becoming the biggest fast food chain in the world.
 Their business model revolves around certain principles and standards that have deep roots within the company.

 Their exclusivity adds to the allure of the restaurant.
 They aren’t available to everyone at all times, increasing their desirability.

 Expanding to the east coast would see a major increase in competition for In-N-Out.
 This could be harmful to the brand and would make their gold standards harder to carry through.

 In-N-Out has a clear mission and vision.
 As a family owned restaurant, loyalty and tradition are at the heart of every decision.
 The goals of the business go beyond dollars and cents, making it highly unlikely that we see In-N-Out franchise.

 Slow but Steady, Coming to America

-Although many see In-N-Out Burger as a purely western fast food chain, the fact remains that they’re growing across the country.
+Although many see In-N-Out Burger as a purely western fast food chain, and they won’t likely ever franchise, the fact remains that they’re growing across the country.
 They’ve made it as far east as Texas and as far north as Oregon, and while they maintain their stance of avoiding quick expansion, the chance exists that they’ll one day be a national brand.
 Considering the customer-focused business practices they use, nationwide appeal is exactly what they deserve.

 And yes… they’re better than Shake Shack. 🍔🍟🥤